What Is Earnest Money When Buying a Home in Los Angeles?

 The Earnest Money Process in California

 Understanding how earnest money flows through a transaction helps you protect your deposit and meet critical deadlines.
-California's process is designed to protect both buyers and sellers through neutral third-party escrow management.
+California's process is designed to protect both buyers and sellers through neutral third-party escrow management, and every deadline below comes from the standard contract itself.

 Earnest Money Timeline